Ophthalmic Medical Personnel

 The Ophthalmic Medical Program prepares individuals to perform ophthalmic procedures under the supervision of a licensed physician specializing in Ophthalmology.
 Course work includes lecture, laboratory, and clinical training in ocular measurements; ocular testing; lensometry; administering topical and oral medications; eye care; and caring for instruments.

+This entry-level pathway can lead to additional levels of certification.
 Employment opportunities include medical institutions, clinics, or physician practices.

 - Transcripts: Submit official (sealed) high school/high school equivalency and all college transcripts to the admissions office.

 - Course Placement Requirements: Students must place into ENG 111 without a corequisite and out of Transition Math and Co-requisite Math courses.

 - Prerequisite Classes: Anatomy & Physiology (high school or BIO 094) or Medical Terminology (MED 120) is required with a grade of C or better (must be verified by college or high school transcript).

 - All applicants must have at least a 2.0 GPA to be considered for admission.